totalhack/zillion/README.md

 Our example also automatically created a handful of dimensions from the "created_at" columns of the leads and sales tables.
-Support for type conversions is limited, but for date/datetime type columns in supported `DataSource` technologies you can get a variety of dimensions for free this way.
+Support for type conversions is limited, but for date/datetime columns in supported `DataSource` technologies you can get a variety of dimensions for free this way.